Luo Ronghuan

-Luo Ronghuan (罗荣桓 (羅榮桓, Luó Rónghuán, Lo Jung-huan); November 26, 1902 – December 16, 1963) was a Chinese communist military leader.
+Luo Ronghuan (罗荣桓 (羅榮桓, Luó Rónghuán, Lo Jung-huan); November 26, 1902 – December 16, 1963) was a Marshal of the People's Republic of China.
 He served as a Vice Chair of the Standing Committee of the National People's Congress.

 Biography

 Luo was born in a village in Hengshan County, Hunan Province.
 In 1919, at the age of 17, he enrolled in Xiejun Middle School in Changsha.
 Five years later, he began attending Shandong University (then Qingdao Private College), completing a preparatory course in Industry in Commerce in 1926.
 He joined the Chinese Communist Youth League in April 1927 and the Chinese Communist Party later that year.
 He was the only one of the later ten Marshals to have followed Mao in the Autumn Harvest Uprising.
 During the Long March he served as the security chief for the Chinese Red Army.